Click here for a printable version of this page.

 - School performance grades will encourage more targeted school improvement

-Critics of the NC school performance grading system claim that the school grades are not an accurate or reliable measure of school performance.
-The system’s over-reliance on a few test scores produces grades that are a better indicator of the economic advantages of students than the learning that takes place within the schools.
-Figure 2 below shows this clearly.
-Schools with 0-40% economically disadvantaged students (blue) are much more likely to get As than Fs and the reverse is true for schools with 40% to 100% economically disadvantaged students (red).
+Figure 2 shows this clearly.
+Schools with 0-40% economically disadvantaged students (blue) are much more likely to get A grades than F grades and the reverse is true for schools with more than 40% economically disadvantaged students (red).

 Lindsay Wagner’s report “Yes, ‘A’ Still Stands for Affluent in NC School Performance Grades” charts the close relationship between the school grades and poverty.
 The performance grades, “simply highlight systemic inequities that impact high poverty schools, rather than how effective those schools are in educating a vulnerable population of students.

 A reason for their continued use may be found in the fact that the A-F performance grades are routinely used to promote school choice and privatization efforts.
+This may also be why performance grades are not assigned to voucher-receiving private schools – choice advocates know a direct comparison would show the academic advantages of public schools.

-Critics of the NC school performance grades also note that the scores used to assign grades come from a small proportion of a school’s overall offerings and do not offer a true picture of the school quality.
+Critics of the NC school performance grades also note that the scores used to assign grades come from a small proportion of a school’s overall offerings and do not offer a true picture of school quality.

 With such a small percentage of classes contributing, it is hard to believe a claim that the school performance score reflects total school quality.